LimingShi/Bayesian-Pitch-Tracking-Using-Harmonic-model/README.md

 [HERE](https://tinyurl.com/y6cl297g)

 # How to run
+Containing MATLAB and CPP code

+For the MATLAB code:

 Run run_white_example.m (white Gaussian noise) or run_colored_example.m (factory noise) in MATLAB in the BF0NLS_MATLAB folder

 Run main.m in MATLAB in the BF0NLS_realtimeDemo_MATLAB folder

 # Examples